sxlijin/sxlijin.github.io/posts/2024-02-18-joining-boundary.md

 my life.
 Possibly ever.

-(There's also a little bit of an activation energy / escape velocity / critical mass problem, where I'd need an idea that I'm passionate about, a cofounder who I'm willing to spend years working alongside, and stability in the other aspects of my life - and I think you only get there if you just dive in head-first, sink-or-swim style.)
+(There's also a little bit of an activation energy / escape velocity / critical mass problem, where I'd need an idea that I'm passionate about, a co-founder who I'm willing to spend years working alongside, and stability in the other aspects of my life - and I think you only get there if you just dive in head-first, sink-or-swim style.)